 The Southern Colonies became the breadbasket of the colonies due to its large agriculture economy.
 They would also be home to some of the most important battles of the American Revolutionary War: Camden, Kings Mountain, Cowpens, Guilford Courthouse, and Yorktown.
 The five southern colonies are: Virginia, Maryland, North Carolina, South Carolina (founded as the Carolinas), and Georgia.

-Virginia gets its name from the virgin Queen of England, Elizabeth I. Its first colony was a mysterious failure when all of the people from Sir Walter Raleigh’s Roanoke colony disappeared.
+Virginia Colony gets its name from the virgin Queen of England, Elizabeth I. Its first colony was a mysterious failure when all of the people from Sir Walter Raleigh’s Roanoke colony disappeared.
 Later, Jamestown became the first permanent English settlement in the New World.
 By the time of the revolution Virginia was the largest colony in both land and population.
 Many influential men came from the colony such as: George Washington, Thomas Jefferson, Charles Lee and Patrick Henry.
 After the John Adams‘ Presidency it would go on to create what is known as the Virginia Dynasty.

-Maryland was founded by Lord Baltimore as a haven for those who were Catholic.
+Maryland colony was founded by Lord Baltimore as a haven for those who were Catholic.
 However, the land prices were so cheap that Protestants flocked the Maryland as well and caused much division.
 Lord Baltimore passed the Acts for Religious Tolerance in 1649 which made it the second colony, after Rhode Island, to allow religious freedom.

-North and South Carolina were originally named the Carolinas and not divided until 1712.
+North Carolina and South Carolina were originally named the Carolinas and not divided until 1712.
 One of its founders was the highly influential John Locke, who some regard as the greatest political philosopher of all-time.
 The colony developed a large export of tobacco, lumber and pitch which gave the people of the region the nickname, Tarsheel.
-Both South Carolina and North Carolina would join in the American Revolution.
+Both South Carolina and North Carolina would join in the American Revolutionary War.

-Georgia was founded by James Oglethorpe who founded it as a haven for debtors.
+Georgia Colony was founded by James Oglethorpe who founded it as a haven for debtors.
 In the beginning his rules were strict which stagnated growth but he eventually lightened up which caused it grow quickly.
 By 1776 Georgia, the youngest colony, signed the Declaration of Independence against Britain.
 It’s largest city at that time was Savannah.